sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

  The topics which it has not been possible to touch in the commentary itself without sacrificing its integral character have been discussed in detail in the *Notes*.
 There a considerable body of historical, mythological, legal and other references have been placed, and these, it is hoped, will go a great way in clarifying the intention of many an involved passage in the text.
 In fact, they will be found to form a particular feature of this book.
 I should here specifically refer to my indebtedness to the work of Sir Monier-Williams for suggestive criticism, although I have had to differ from him in several places.
 The other suggestions and opinions that I have discussed, accepted or regretfully rejected have been duly credited to their authors in their proper places.
 And while I have not regarded it necessary to attach a separate bibliographical list to the book, let me express here my sincerest obligation to the authors whom I have laid under contribution in one way or another.
 Endeavour has been made to lend this work a through-going character; yet I am painfully conscious of the possibility of many short-comings that must still remain.

  My erstwhile colleague Prof. Giridhar Chakravarty, M. A., B. L. deserves my first thanks for encouraging me at the very beginning to undertake the labour of this compilation.
-[Sri B. B. Dutta](# "Inspector of Colleges, Cal.
-University."), M. A., B. L., P. R. S., Ph.
+Sri B. B. Dutta[^1], M. A., B. L., P. R. S., Ph.
 D., another of my former colleagues, and Prof. C. Mitra M. A., of my college have seen through the Mss. and

+[^1]: "Inspector of Colleges, Cal.
+University."

-my pupil Srimān [Anil Chandra Banerji B.A](# "Now Dr. Anil Chandra Banerjee M. A., Ph.
-D., Lecturer, Calcutta University."). has copied out a goodly portion of them for the Press.
+my pupil Srimān Anil Chandra Banerji B.A[^2]. has copied out a goodly portion of them for the Press.
 Prof. Mitra has also given me an indispensable aid in correcting the proof-sheets.
 I have also been able to secure valuable help from my colleague Prof. Gopal Halder M.A., B L. in writing the Introduction, while a brother of mine, who is an officer in the Forest Department, has furnished me with many botanical names for use in the book.
 I have also derived help from my colleagues Profs.
 S. Sen. M. A. and N. Ganguli M, A., and Paṇḍita Kurunāth Nyaya-Vyākaraṇatīrtha of the local Tol in various ways.
 To all these friends, who have been so kind to me, profuse and unstinted in their help, I owe an acknowledgment of my deepest gratitude.

+[^2]: "Now Dr. Anil Chandra Banerjee M. A., Ph.
+D., Lecturer, Calcutta University."

  Finally, there is an apology to make.
 Owing to protracted illness it has not been possible for me to get even with the printer's devil, and the result has been that the book is interspersed with typographical errors, which even the *Errata* given at the close may not have been able to cover.
 I can only hope, the very unwelcome legion will not be there to taint a future reprint, should it ever come.
 As it stands, however, they may easily be detected and rectified by the students themselves with the slightest help from the teachers.
 A very cursory glance will show that the work of transliteration, undoubtedly a matter of paramount importance in annotated editions of Sanskrit books, has not been satisfactory in the present volume, owing to utter lack of facility for it in the press I have had to work with.
 Suggestions for improvement in both form and matter of this edition will be gratefully received.